-You may visit your skin cancer specialist dermatologist at our Melbourne clinic to have your skin checked and if necessary, biopsies taken.
+You may visit your specialist dermatologist at our clinic to be checked and if necessary, have a biopsy.
 A suspicious lesion may be taken out completely and sent for testing; partial biopsies are typically avoided.

-Once your test results are back, your skin cancer specialist will explain the results to you and your treatment options.
+Once your test results are back, your specialist will explain the results to you and your treatment options.

-Your skin cancer treatment at our Melbourne clinic will depend entirely on the results of the tests: Is it cancer?
+Your treatment at our clinic will depend entirely on the results of the tests: Is it cancer?
 How deep is the cancer?
-Usually the immediate skin cancer treatment is to remove the lesion using a wide cut, so making sure skin around the lesion is also removed.
+Usually, the immediate treatment is to remove the lesion using a wide cut, so making sure skin around the lesion is also removed.
 There are margins generally recommended, with an incision ranging from 5-10mm margin to up to 20mm margin.

-The stage of the melanoma will also make a difference to your skin cancer treatment, and further skin cancer treatments may be required.
+The stage of the melanoma will also make a difference to your treatment, and further treatments may be required.
 Lymph node removal may be necessary to help stop the spread of cancer cells throughout the body.

-You will be checked regularly for recurrences of the cancer, and new cancers should be detected and removed early because a second cancer can occur, at the same site sometimes or a new area.
+You will be checked regularly for recurrences, and new lesions should be detected and removed early because a second cancer can occur, at the same site or a new area.

-Melanoma skin cancers are known to be resistant to chemotherapy and radiotherapy agents, but in non-melanoma skin cancers, a topical chemotherapy treatment may be applied.
+Melanomas are known to be resistant to chemotherapy and radiotherapy agents, but in non-melanoma skin cancers, topical chemotherapy treatment may be applied.
 In some areas that are hard to treat surgically (like around the eyes and nose) radiotherapy may be performed.

-For non-melanoma skin cancers, your skin cancer specialist may use liquid nitrogen (cryotherapy) to freeze the cancer off, or use heat or scrape the cancer off.
+For non-melanoma skin cancers, your specialist may use liquid nitrogen (cryotherapy) to freeze the cancer off, or use heat or scrape the cancer off.